Goshawk1337/customer-relationship-manager/README.md

 CRM front-end project for my portfolio and for learning purposes.
 Back-end might be done, but I think its only going to be a front-end project

+##Important: This project currently has only a half-functionin UI, and further changes are need to be done before use, for example back-end work, better data handling.

 ## Getting Started

 First, run the development server: